ozydingo/abigstick/_posts/2021-08-14-hacking-factories-part-1.markdown

     end
     ```

-Let's start with the base class.
-Pay attention to two methods, `attributes` and `link_path`.
-These methods we will expect developers to override in their subclasses to provide information about what attributes to display, and what if any link to their application to show with the object.
+Let's start by looking at the base presenter class.
+Two methods, `attributes` and `link_path`, can be overwritten in subclasses to provide information about what attributes to display, and what if any HTML link to show on the object.

 ```rb
 module FactoryBurgers